Build

 Once again cutting out hoardings and doors was fairly simple, but the railings around the viewing area on the pit roof and down the staircase was a little fiddly.
 It was made out of round section to represent scaffold poles and all the joints had to be chamfered and filed to fit around it’s adjoining pieces.

-After a few weeks of scratch-building I had myself a row of three pits and a separate press box all for the cost of about £10 of Plasticard and it will make an ideal diorama for photographing my growing collection of classic cars.
+I had myself a row of three pits and a separate press box all for

+I spent an enjoyable afternoon looking through my collection of motor racing books and magazines to help me decide what type of trackside advertising hoardings were the most common and which would therefore be representative of a typical British racing circuit.
+I chose a late 60s, as, by then, the advertising slogans had become bold simple graphics rather than the more artistic scripts used through the fifties.
 It was easy to check through the fonts on the computer and match as closely as possible to the originals.
 Having chosen the most evocative of the period, I created a couple of pages of artwork, printed and cut out the various adverts, and stuck them to the hoardings.
 I lifted the film poster for the film ‘Grand Prix’, a Targa Florio race poster, and a BRSCC club emblem from the internet, and reduced them to the appropriate scale size.
 These were added to the interior walls of the pit garages and in the case of the BRSCC emblem, framed, glazed, and attached to the front of the press box.

 The part of this project that caused me to question my sanity was the figures.
 It was simple to buy half a dozen boxes of MRRC figures from John Dutfield and Pendle.
 These sets are reissues of the Monogram figures from 1966 and although a little "American" in their style of dress, they are still very suitable and provide a range of mechanics, drivers, race officials, media and spectators.

 Painting about fifty figures is quite a daunting task, yet I started this job in good spirits.
 I set up a mini production line and decided what type of clothing each figure was going to wear.
 I grouped the figures into batches of colours to minimise the number of times I needed to change paint and clean the brushes.
 Initially this was interesting as I paint very few figures, but as the painting sessions over the next ten days went by, I realised how seriously I had under estimated the amount of detail that needs picking out.
+Many times I wanted to give

-had become worthwhile.
+came to life, I felt the hours of toil had become worthwhile.
 I decided not to cut the bases off as the figures need to be moveable for various photographic displays.
-I now had sufficient figures for the diorama but only just, I intend to add others gradually when I will be able to paint just a few at a time.
+I now had sufficient figures for the diorama but only just, I intend to add others gradually when I will be able to paint just a few at a time. |

 The MRRC figure sets include a lovely old and bulky TV camera with an operator, so it was logical to build a tower for the ‘filming’ to be done from.
 I used Plastruct boarding effect sheet for the planked floor and tubing for the scaffold pole gantry.
 This was just made up of long uprights and horizontal bracing poles, I had looked at a building site in Southend and sketched how scaffold was constructed, so hopefully it looks reasonably authentic.

 Originally I intended to site the press box on the roof of the pits, but instead, I decided to add a race control office, to serve as a base for the press box.
 The office didn’t need to be very large as motor racing was so much simpler in those days.
+I drew out the plans which, like the other buildings were basically various rectangular shapes and transferred these to Plastruct sheeting before cutting them out with a model knife.
+The roof includes a platform and balcony leading to the external staircase, which again I cut out from plastic sheet.

 The overall appearance of the race control and press box resembles the old building at Woodcote corner at Silverstone.